blakegarretson/essentials/main.md

 - [darktable](https://www.darktable.org/): If you work with RAW photo files or want to get the most out of your photos, you need a non-destructive post-production software like darktable.
 This isn’t about “photoshopping” a picture; instead it’s all about histograms, levels, curves, sharpening, colors, lens correction, noise, etc.
     - [RawTherapee](https://www.rawtherapee.com/) is another app worth having in your toolbox.
 While it seems to me that darktable is overall the better option, RawTherapee has a few features/functions that I think are superior, so I like having both installed.

-## Vector Image Editor

-- [Inkscape](https://inkscape.org/en/): Incredibly capable vector image editor for creating professional quality, scalable diagrams, logos, you-name-it.
-Its functionality rivals Adobe Illustrator, although sometimes the tools don’t map one-to-one.

-## Stable Diffusion AI Image Generation
+## AI Image Generation

+- [ComfyUI](https://github.com/comfyanonymous/ComfyUI) seems to be emerging as the de facto standard cross-platform interface to the most popular AI models.
+I see ComfyUI workflows being shared more often than anything else.
+Installing an AI toolchain used to be incredibly difficult, but ComfyUI made it easy.
+It’s basically a one-click install.
+    - I have already mentioned [Krita](https://krita.org/en/) above as a great digital painting program, but it is hard to mention ComfyUI without also recommending Krita and the [Krita AI Diffusion](https://kritaaidiffusion.com) plugin.
+With the plugin installed, it turns Krita into a front end for ComfyUI.
+It takes care of all the installation and configuration of ComfyUI for you, AND it makes tasks like inpainting and outpainting a breeze.
 - [Draw Things](https://drawthings.ai/) is the easiest to install and use AI image generator on Mac.
 One-click install, download a few models, and you’re in business.
 It handles inpainting/outpainting without the user even having to know what that means.
-Having said that, the current state of AI means you have to know a bit of jargon and whatnot before you can really use this tool, but the toolset is robust, the in-app help is decent, and the results are excellent even running on a M1 Mac Mini.
+Having said that, the current state of AI means you have to know a bit of jargon and whatnot before you can really use this tool, but the toolset is robust, the in-app help is decent, and the results are excellent even running on lower-end hardware.
 AI is a rapidly changing landscape, and the developer is keeping up and adding impressive features at a fast pace. **(Mac)**
     - [Diffusion Bee](https://diffusionbee.com/) is the other “beginners” AI program that is easy to install.
 It isn’t as good as Draw Things at the moment, but it is certainly worth an honorable mention.
-There is a Windows version in the works, which will probably quickly make it the easiest way to run Stable Diffusion on Windows. **(Mac)**
+The website claims there is a Windows version in the works. **(Mac)**
-- [ComfyUI](https://github.com/comfyanonymous/ComfyUI) is probably the closest thing we have to a “one-click” install of Stable Diffusion on Windows so far.
-Just download it, extract the archive, and put your models in place.
-There are lots of web interfaces to Stable Diffusion, but many of them are harder to install and configure.

 ## Screenshots/Screen Capture